Extending Discrete Geometric Singular Perturbation Theory to Non-Hyperbolic Points: Introduction

 \

 Although we shall also derive new results in the normally hyperbolic regime, the primary aim of this work is to make steps towards the extension of DGSPT into the non-normally hyperbolic regime, which is not considered in \cite{Jelbart2022a}.
 More precisely, we consider local dynamics near non-normally hyperbolic singularities on $S$.
-On the linear level, codimension-1 singularities at $z \in S$ can be classified and divided into three distinct types: \begin{enumerate} \item[(i)] Fold/contact-type singularities with a single non-trivial multiplier of $DH(z,0)$ at $1$; \item[(ii)] Flip/period-doubling type singularities with a single non-trivial multiplier of $DH(z,0)$ at $-1$; \item[(iii)] Neimark-Sacker/torus-type singularities with a pair of nontrivial multipliers of $DH(z,0)$ on $S^1$ with non-zero imaginary part. \end{enumerate} Due to the coarseness of this `classification', (i) also includes common singularity types such as transcritical and pitchfork singularities.
+On the linear level, codimension-1 singularities of $H(z,0)$ at $z \in S$ can be classified and divided into three distinct types: \begin{enumerate} \item[(i)] Fold/contact-type singularities with a single non-trivial multiplier of $DH(z,0)$ at $1$; \item[(ii)] Flip/period-doubling type singularities with a single non-trivial multiplier of $DH(z,0)$ at $-1$; \item[(iii)] Neimark-Sacker/torus-type singularities with a pair of nontrivial multipliers of $DH(z,0)$ on $S^1$ with non-zero imaginary part. \end{enumerate} Due to the coarseness of this `classification', (i) also includes common singularity types such as transcritical and pitchfork singularities.
 The same is true of (ii)-(iii).
 For analytical purposes, many authors choose to group singularities in (ii)-(iii) together -- they are sometimes referred to collectively as `oscillatory singularities' -- because a number of important analytical methods and approaches apply equally to the study of dynamics near both singularity types.
 They also exhibit dynamical similarities.
 Numerous authors have shown that many singularities in (ii)-(iii) are associated with \textit{delayed stability loss}; see \cite{Baesens1991,Baesens1995,Fruchard2003,Fruchard2009,Neishtadt1996,Neishtadt1987} for important works in this direction.
-Similarly to the well-known delayed stability loss phenomena associated with delayed Hopf bifurcations in fast-slow ODE systems \cite{Baer1989,Hayes2016,Kuehn2015,Neishtadt1987,Neishtadt1988}, the existence of delay is sensitive to smoothness and noise.
+Similarly to the well-known delayed stability loss phenomena associated with delayed Hopf bifurcations in fast-slow ODE systems \cite{Baer1989,Hayes2016,Kuehn2015,Neishtadt1988,Neishtadt1987}, the existence of delay is sensitive to smoothness and noise.\footnote{The similarities between discrete and continuous systems here appear to be more than just qualitative: comparing the asymptotic estimates in the references mentioned here shows that the magnitude of the delay associated with dynamic flip and Neimark-Sacker bifurcations are in \textit{quantitative} agreement with the corresponding estimates for delayed Hopf bifurcations in continuous-time systems.}